lee8oi/hexperience/README.md

   * Database is sorted by local, internet, and ignore.
   * Ignoring an IP causes the ip-scraper to ignore that IP in the future.
 * Add's Clear buttons to log boxes to clear the entire log in one click.
+* Add's favorites capability to Hacked Database for marking favorite servers.